-If you are a writer and you want to make sure that your writing process is as smooth as silk and without any pain involved, You might want to get a grammar checker, but perhaps you’ve heard of the most popular one out there, Grammarly, and you were not happy with it.
+If you’re a writer and want to make your writing process as smooth as silk without any pain involved, you might want to get a grammar checker.
+But perhaps you’ve heard of the most popular one out there, Grammarly, and you were not happy with it.

-Then you don’t have to give up on grammar checkers as a whole as there is a plethora to choose from.
-This is a list of 7 Grammarly alternatives that are completely free in 2021 and you might find some of them much more appealing than Grammarly.
+Below is a list of 11 Grammarly alternatives that are entirely free in 2023.
+And you might find some of them much more appealing than Grammarly.

-The best thing about this tool is that it can be used online without registration, Simply copy and paste the text and click the Lookup button and voila!!
-You caught those typos, (Grammar, spelling, style issues), now go through each to correct them.
+The best thing about this tool is you can use it online without registration.
+Simply copy and paste the text click the Lookup button and voila!
+You caught those typos (grammar, spelling, style issues, and more).
+Now go through each to correct them.

-(Don’t worry you won’t lose formatting while moving back text to your original editor like Ms. Word).
+(Don’t worry, you won’t lose formatting while returning text to your original editor like MS Word).

-What makes this similar to Grammarly is that there is a set of writing styles available.
-You can choose writing styles like blog posting, academic writing, business, or just a simple general writing style.
+This tool offers a set of writing styles, making it quite similar to Grammarly.
+You can choose between various writing styles like blog posting, academic writing, business, or just a simple general writing style.

-The extension is free but the desktop version is paid.
-But this should meet your requirements for WordPress, Email, and Facebook.
-There are also some developer tools available you want to incorporate the grammar checker into an app.
+There are also some developer tools available if you want to incorporate the grammar checker into an app.

 Access here: ProWritingAid.com

-Sentence Checkup is another best alternative to Grammarly free, it does not require registration or chrome extension installation, Simply head over to SentenceCheckup and paste a bunch of text, click the checkup button, and all possible grammar mistakes in your sentence will be highlighted.
+Sentence Checkup is another best alternative to Grammarly.
+It doesn’t require registration or Chrome extension installation.
+Simply head over to SentenceCheckup and paste the text, click the checkup button, and all possible grammar mistakes in your sentence will be highlighted.

-It can also check for sentence structure and fragment to fix mistakes in the context, simply hover over each word and you will have many options to correct the error.
+It can also check for sentence structure and fragments to fix mistakes in the context.
+Simply hover over each word, and you’ll have many options to correct the error.

-- Language Selection: You can choose between British or American English and it will adopt the style accordingly, the best thing is it can offer to detect excessive word usage to improve the readability of your content.
+- Language Selection: You can choose between British or American English, and it will adopt the style accordingly.
+The best thing is it can detect excessive word usage to improve the readability of your content.

-- Simple interface: The simple and clean interface makes it easy to use the editor on the daily basis, it doesn’t ask to download a chrome extension or signup with email, this saves you time.
+- Simple interface: The simple and clean interface makes this grammar checker tool easy to use on a daily basis.
+It doesn’t ask to download a Chrome extension or sign up with email, this saves you time.

-- Completely free: No trail, No text limit, can be used many times.
+- Completely free: No trial, no text limit.
+Can be used multiple times.

 Access here: Sentence Checker